-The proposed amendments, with the exception of Item 5, are drafted to be clarifying and nonsubstantive in nature; they do not have any adverse impact on small business.
-Item 5 is understood by staff to reflect current industry standards and practices and thus has no adverse impact on small businesses.
+The proposed amendments are drafted to be clarifying and nonsubstantive in nature; they do not have any adverse impact on small business.

-FACTS, EVIDENCE, DOCUMENTS, TESTIMONY, OR OTHER EVIDENCE OF NO SIGNIFICANT ADVERSE IMPACT ON BUSINESS current industry standards and practices, based on the above-referenced SMACNA publication, and thus has no adverse economic impact on business.
+FACTS, EVIDENCE, DOCUMENTS, TESTIMONY, OR OTHER EVIDENCE OF NO SIGNIFICANT ADVERSE IMPACT ON BUSINESS

 Government Code Section 11346.2(b)(5)(A) requires the facts, evidence, documents, testimony, or other evidence on which the agency relies to support an initial determination that the action will not have a significant adverse economic impact on business.